Coping With Stressful Situations

 Momentary vs. Lasting Stress

 If you're like most people, you've faced these kinds of lasting stressful situations.
-They can cause stress to build or wear us down over time.
+Feeling unprepared or unhappy about the situation increases the stress.
+Stressful situations can wear us down over time.
+Finding ways to deal with them can help us grow strong.

 Build Good Coping Skills

 How well — or how poorly — we get through a stressful situation depends a lot on us.
-It's how we deal with stressful situations that makes all the difference.
+How we deal with stressful situations makes all the difference.

-Here are some steps you can take when dealing with a stressful situation.
+Here are some steps you can take to cope with a stressful situation.

 1. Understand the Situation